 Areas of Expertise: Human Rights, Human Trafficking, Migration, Security, Women's Issues

 Senior Advisor on Western Hemisphere Affairs, International Labor Affairs Bureau, Department of Labor

 Carolina Rizzo is a Senior Advisor on Western Hemisphere Affairs in the International Labor Affairs Bureau (ILAB) at the U.S. Department of Labor (DOL).
 In ILAB, she has overseen compliance of labor provisions within U.S. free trade agreements, and led research and wrote congressionally-mandated reports on international child labor, forced labor, and human trafficking issues.
 From 2014 to 2016, she served in the Obama Administration leading the implementation of award-winning employee engagement initiatives at DOL.

 In 2020, Carolina was nationally recognized among 40 LGBTQIA+ top foreign policy leaders.
 She is an alumna of the International Career Advancement Program and the Congressional Hispanic Caucus Institute (CHCI) Graduate Fellowship Program.
 She's a member of ILAB's Diversity and Inclusion Committee and passionate about mentoring aspiring Latino leaders.
 She holds degrees from the University of Michigan and the American University Washington College of Law.

-You can connect with Carolina Rizzo on Linkedin.
+Connect with Carolina Rizzo on Linkedin.

-Expertise: International Relations, International Trade and Labor Affairs, International Human Rights Law, Child Labor, Forced Labor and Human Trafficking
+Areas of Expertise: International Relations, International Trade and Labor Affairs, International Human Rights Law, Child Labor, Forced Labor and Human Trafficking

 Certified Emergency Manager, Fairfax County Office of Emergency Management